CederGroupHub/smol/README.md

 Installation
 ----------
+From pypi:

+    pip install statmech-on-lattices

+From source:

 `Clone` the repository.
-The latest tag in the `master` branch is the stable version of the code.
-The `master` branch has the newest tested features, but may have more lingering bugs.

-Go to the top level directory of the cloned repo and type:
+The latest tag in the `main` branch is the stable version of the code.
+The `main` branch has the newest tested features, but may have more lingering bugs.
+From the top level directory

     pip install .